B6: Academic Freedom and Tenure Committee

 Table 6.4.1.
 Schedule-A for a Hearing Based on a Denial of Tenure or Non-Renewal of Probationary Appointment.

-* Final date for indicated action to have been completed.
-Dates falling on weekends are extended to the
+- Final date for indicated action to have been completed.
+Dates falling on weekends are extended to the next working day;

 (c) By Sept.
 15, the chair shall appoint an investigatory subcommittee of two Committee members.
 The subcommittee shall make every effort to complete the preliminary review within 20 working days, which includes the acquisition of requested information and receipt of the respondent’s written reply to the complaint.
 The subcommittee shall report to the full Committee, and shall recommend whether a hearing should be held.